-- Determine the type, amount, route and method of enteral feedings for hospitalized patients with the diseases listed in objective #3.
+- Propose the type, amount, route and method of enteral feedings for hospitalized patients with severe sepsis, obesity, liver disease, renal disease and pulmonary disease.

-- List five causes of diarrhea in hospitalized patients.
+- List five causes of diarrhea in hospitalized patients

-- Discuss four complications of enteral feedings and the cause of each complication.
+- Discuss four complications of enteral feedings and the cause of each complication

-- Analyze enteral formulas and discuss the pros and cons of the type and amount of protein, carbohydrate and fat found in each one.
+- Analyze enteral formulas and discuss the pros and cons of the type and amount of protein, carbohydrate and fat found in each one

 The course is intended for nutrition professionals

-Gannett Education is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
-This course is a Level 3 course.
-Suggested CDR Learning Codes: 3020, 3030, 3060, 5000, 5150, 5170, 5190, 5220, 5240, 5250, 5330, 5340, 5390, 5440, 5450, 5410
+ContinuingEducation.com is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
+This is a level 3 course with suggested CDR learning codes of 3020, 3030, 3060, 5000, 5150, 5170, 5190, 5220, 5330, 5340, 5390, 5410, 5440, 5450.

-Gannett Education is also accredited by the Florida Council of Dietetics and Nutrition (provider # FBN 50-1489).
+ContinuingEducation.com is also accredited by the Florida Council of Dietetics and Nutrition (provider # FBN 50-1489).

 This program has been approved for fulfilling the continuing education requirements of the Certifying Board for Dietary Managers (CBDM).
 Granting prior approval does not constitute endorsement of the program content or its program sponsor.